 I'm a junior/senior, is this course for me?

 Yes!
-We are premiering a new upper-division version of the course this summer.
+We premiered a new upper-division version of the course this summer.
 You can enroll for either Letters & Sciences (L&S C196C) or Business Administration (UGBA C196C) credit.
 As an upper-division student, you'll be grouped in a small "section" with other juniors and seniors.
+Kindly note that students should enroll in only one section of this course.

 Is the gateway course open to the general public?

 Unfortunately not.
 At this time, our courses are only available to matriculated UC Berkeley students.
-We are offering a special Bekeley Changemaker residential pre-college program in summer 2022.
+Our executive education programming will launch this academic year.
+We offer a special Bekeley summer Changemaker residential pre-college program.
 You can find more information here.
-Kindly note that summer 2022 is SOLD OUT!
+Summer 2022 SOLD OUT quickly so enroll soon!

 I still have questions.